PotatoFi/Packet-Potato/README.md

 - **Signal Strength**: Displays the signal strength of the last frame, in RSSI (negative number is implied)
 - **Rate/MCS**: Displays the data rate or MCS of the last frame

 To switch modes, long-press the `+` button.
 The DATA, CTRL, and DATA LEDs will blink to indicate which mode is selected.
+The screen will also show which mode is selected.

-- **DATA**: Channel
+- **DATA** and `ch`: Channel
-- **CTRL**: Signal Strength
+- **CTRL** and `St`: Signal Strength
-- **MGMT**: Rate/MCS
+- **MGMT** and `ra`: Rate/MCS

 ## Serial Output

 The Packet Potato will output some data about the frames it is hearing over serial at 115200 baud.
-Enable serial output mode by holding down `-` during the start-up sequence, specifically while the red MGMT LED turns red.
+Enable serial output mode by holding down `-` at any time while "Potato" scrolls across the display, and until "Potato" disappears.